Mediation is fast. It can be all over in a week or so.

 You can settle a multi-party dispute by mediation as easily as a two-party dispute.

 That applies to a situation whether three or more parties have separate interests, or a class action situation has arisen.

 Finally, it is worth remembering that the mediation process is flexible.
-The Mediator is very happy to take your case as far as you wish using email and telephone.
+You don’t even have to do sit in the same room as your conflict-party if to do so causes you discomfort.
+The Mediator is very happy to take your case as an online mediation using email, telephone and meetings via the Internet.
 The advantages of online mediation are not always recognised.

 If the value is quite small you may even get by without the cost in money and time, of a formal meeting.
 In other words the whole deal is done via phone or email or by an Internet conference system.